vil/yawnclient/README.md

 not even sure if I will finish this thing :)

 I am lazy so I used bedroom as the base :))))

 ty [@srgantmoomoo](https://github.com/srgantmoomoo)

 also ty [@QuantumClient](https://github.com/QuantumClient/Energy) for the eventbus

+I made a useless discord server for this too.
+Join if u want. [click here](https://discord.gg/ZfdkdWTJ3v)